tainangao/Coursera_Capstone/README.md

 1. plot a Choropleth using Folium library, JSON files, Google Geocoding API, and Shapely library
 2. cluster all the neighborhoods in Manhattan into 5 clusters using Folium library, Foursquare API, GeoPy library, and K-means

-I also wrote a [blog post](https://medium.com/@jacqueline3749/residential-apartment-sales-price-and-venues-analysis-of-manhattan-1a0ab261d5a9) about this project (photo taken by me =))

 ### Analysis Process